qubekit/QUBEKit/README.md

 QUBEKit also has the ability to run partial analyses, or redo certain parts of an analysis.
 For a single molecule analysis, this is achieved with the `-end` and `-restart` commands.

-`-end` specifies the final stage for an analysis, where `finalise` is the default.
 The stages are:

-* **rdkit_optimise** - This is a quick, preliminary optimisation with RDKit which speeds up later optimisations.
+* **parametrise** - The molecule is parametrised using OpenFF, AnteChamber or XML.
 This step also loads in the molecule and extracts key information like the atoms and their coordinates.
-* **parametrise** - The molecule is parametrised using OpenFF, AnteChamber or XML.
+* **mm_optimise** - This is a quick, preliminary optimisation which speeds up later optimisations.
 * **qm_optimise** - This is the main optimisation stage, default method is to use PSI4 with GeomeTRIC.
-* **hessian** - This again uses PSI4 to calculate the Hessian matrix.
+* **hessian** - This again uses PSI4 to calculate the Hessian matrix which is needed for calculating bonding parameters.
 * **mod_sem** - Using the Hessian matrix, the bonds and angles terms are calculated with the Modified Seminario Method.
 * **density** - The density is calculated using Gaussian09.
-This is where the solvent is applied as well.
+This is where the solvent is applied as well (if configured).
-* **charges** - The charges are partitioned and calculated using Chargemol and DDEC3 or 6.
+* **charges** - The charges are partitioned and calculated using Chargemol with DDEC3 or 6.
-* **lennard_jones** - The charges are extracted ready for producing an XML.
+* **lennard_jones** - The charges are extracted and Lennard-Jones parameters calculated, ready to produce an XML.
-The Lennard-Jones parameters are also calculated and stored.
 * **torsion_scan** - Using the molecule's geometry, a torsion scan is performed.
 The molecule can then be optimised with respect to these parameters.
 * **torsion_optimise** - The optimisation step for the torsional analysis.